MSc Management of Projects / Overview

 Year of entry: 2024

 - Entry requirements

-The academic entry requirement for this Master's programme is a minimum Second Class UK honours degree- preferably an Upper Second Class- or international equivalent in a relevant subject, such as the built environment, relevant engineering, science or management disciplines.
+The minimum academic entry requirement for this Master's course is an Upper Second Class (2:1) UK honours degree or international equivalent in a relevant subject, such as relevant engineering, science, business, economics and management disciplines.

 - How to apply